pagantis/woocommerce/svn/README.md

 # SVN Instructions

-This file demonstrates how to upload the module to Woocommerce market.
+This file explains how to upload a new module version to Woocommerce market.

 ## Upload